 Rapid Risk Assessment

 A typical Rapid Risk Analysis/Assessment (RRA) takes about 30 minutes.
 It is not a security review, a full threat-model, a vulnerability assessment, or an audit.
-These types of activites may however follow an RRA if deemed appropriate or necessary.
+These types of activities may however follow an RRA if deemed appropriate or necessary.

 The main objective of the RRA is to understand the value and impact of a service to the reputation, finances, productivity of the project or business.
 It is based on the data processed, stored or simply accessible by services.